moj-analytical-services/airflow-pdf2embeddings/README.md

     │   └── tmp            <- The folder where the loggers are saved (for example, debug.log, info.log, warning.log)
     │                         Logs have not been uploaded to GitHub.
     │
-    ├── src                <- Source code for use in this project.
+    ├── pdf2embeddings     <- Source code for use in this project.
 See description below for how to use the files.
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── __init__.py    <- Makes pdf2embeddings a Python module
     │   ├── arrange_text.py
     │   ├── embedder.py
     │   ├── json_creator.py